velipso/nightmare/docs/midi.md

 7E MM (number of channels, 00 for all) Mono On (Poly Off) 7F 00 Poly On (Mono Off)
 ```

+#### Running Status

+TODO: running status only applies to Channel Messages

 ### SysEx Event